 activities are expressly excluded from the prohibition against outside activities (subs.
 15(4)).

-ii If the Commissioner is of the opinion that it is not incompatible with your duties as a public office holder, you may, for the purpose of maintaining your employment opportunities or ability to practise your profession on leaving public office, engage in employment or the practice of a profession in order to retain any licensing or professional qualifications or standards of technical proficiency necessary for that purpose, provided you do not receive any remuneration.
+ii If the Commissioner is of the opinion that it is not incompatible with your duties as a public office holder, you may, for the purpose of maintaining your employment opportunities or ability to practice your profession on leaving public office, engage in employment or the practice of a profession in order to retain any licensing or professional qualifications or standards of technical proficiency necessary for that purpose, provided you do not receive any remuneration.

 iii The Commissioner may allow you to continue as a director or officer of an organization of a philanthropic, charitable or non-commercial nature if the Commissioner is of the opinion that it is not incompatible with your public duties.